 Thousands of subcultures exist within the United States.
 Ethnic and racial groups share the language, food, and customs of their heritage.
 Other subcultures are united by shared experiences.
 Biker culture revolves around a dedication to motorcycles.
 Some subcultures are formed by members who possess traits or preferences that differ from the majority of a society’s population.
 The body modification community embraces aesthetic additions to the human body, such as tattoos, piercings, and certain forms of plastic surgery.
 In the United States, adolescents often form subcultures to develop a shared youth identity.
 Alcoholics Anonymous offers support to those suffering from alcoholism.
-But even as members of a subculture band together, they still identify with and participate in the larger society.
+But even as members of a subculture band together, they still identify with and for the most part harmoniously participate in the larger society.

 The Evolution of American Hipster Subculture